billybrewster/blog/content/arctic/spine2024/index.md

 She confirmed the frostnip in my fingers but was happy how they responded after re-warming.
 Robi wasn’t so lucky, she suspected mild frost-bite and advised him to check into the emergency department in the nearest hospital.
 Apparently another 2 people had suffered the same fate.

-Dean kindly dove us to the nearest towns from which we could plan our return journeys.
+Dean kindly drove us to the nearest towns from which we could plan our return journeys.
 For me that was spending the night in Gallivere before a 17 hour train journey to Stockholm and subsequent flights back to Newcastle.

-Robi went on to Kiruna to check into the hospital there.
+For Robi it was Kiruna where he planned to check into the hospital there.

 ### Epilogue

 I write this around 2 weeks post-race.
 Some of my fingers are still numb but other than that physically I’m fine.

-I was able to follow the rest of the race.
+I enjoyed following the remainder of the race, with a slight pang of sadness that I was no longer in it.

 It was a brave decision for Ed to leave the safety of his team and push on solo, and he was rewarded with a Challenger finish in Kvikkjokk, 127 miles.